 While students are ultimately responsible for their own conduct, members of the administrative, instructional, and residential staff work together to provide clear guidelines and careful supervision.
 Outside class, students are supervised by RAs, who are typically college students selected on the basis of related work or volunteer experience, academic record, recommendations, and performance in an interview.
 RAs live with the students in the residence halls, provide support and encouragement, enforce rules, and foster a safe and inclusive community.
 The RAs, as well as instructors, teaching assistants, and administrators, are prepared to help students adjust to the academic demands of CTY and to the experience of being away from home.

 Most of the students coming to our program are ages 12 to 15; however, every summer we have a number of students at each site who are almost 17 years old.

 While designed with the academic and recreational interests of all age groups in mind, our program is highly structured and operates with only one set of rules.
-Most older students find they can accept these rules (e.g., 10:30 p.m. lights-out; restricted access to cell phones, the Internet, and other technology; strict campus boundaries; and close supervision), but others find them too restrictive and are unhappy.
+Most older students find they can succeed with these rules (e.g., 10:30 p.m. lights-out; restricted access to cell phones, the internet, and other technology; strict campus boundaries; and close supervision), but others find them too restrictive and are unhappy.